ljtommasi/laced-up/README.md

 - Implement dynamic product loading using JS
 - Incorporate email call-to-action
 - Optimize for accessibility
-- Expand and diversify blog content
+- Implement categories section under products

 ## 👨‍💻 Where can I view this website?